samira-estes-garcia/sinatra-activerecord-using-tux-onl01-seng-pt-021020/README.md

-# Using Tux in Sinatra with ActiveRecord
+, thank# Using Tux in Sinatra with ActiveRecord

 ## Overview